ARTIST’S STATEMENT

 Two decades ago, Esther and I learned to sail.
 To this day, we’re awestruck that our boat Second Wind can be propelled solely by the movement of air, while we enjoy the gentle sound of water rippling against the hull.
 Second Wind has served as my camera platform in many astonishing and photogenic locations.

 Then, in 2017, I discovered the dramatic potential of photography by drone.
-In the past, flying paragliders and paramotors, I found the view from the air profoundly inspiring.
+Earlier in my life, flying paragliders and paramotors, I found the view from the air profoundly inspiring.

 Now, flying an aerial camera has again transformed my work, allowing me to capture patterns and perspectives which were once unimaginable.

-I’m delighted to send my camera aloft, keeping my feet firmly, safely, planted here below.
-I’ve also learned to fly a drone from the boat, combining platforms, as you can see in the Blog and the video aerial Tour.
+I’m delighted to send my camera aloft, keeping my feet firmly - safely - planted here below.
+I’ve also learned to fly a drone from the boat, combining platforms, as you can see in the Blog.

 My goals